 Just when everybody else starts grinning too, he wakes up and it's a dream sequence.
 I hate the dream sequences in these books.
 They pain me, like when you bite your tongue and you're dealing with the dull pain that is the average Shivers book, and then you get to a dream sequence and it's like Lucas came and just amputated it.

 So Lucas goes into his kitchen, where the incidents are in the newspaper and he pulls off what might be the worst poker face in history.
 His dad says a lot of "Go ride 'em home, cowboy!" type things that explains where Luke gets his sense of humor.
 And then, he looks at his scrambled eggs and sees that his buddy Ralph is staring at him with blood and brains and stuff.
 It's never just eggs with these guys.
 Oh, also, Ralph and Coach are not dead because M.D.
-Spencer is incapable of actually killing someone off, but is comfortable with breaking limbs and gashing heads.
+Spenser is incapable of actually killing someone off, but is comfortable with breaking limbs and gashing heads.
 Huh.

 At school, Rough and Tough Huff is back to bullying Lucas at his locker.
 He starts calling him "Bad News," but that's not surprising since M.D.
-Spencer's idea of a burn is literally "'You're new now, but not for long,' Huff said, wiping his nose with the cuff of his shirt sleeve.
+Spenser's idea of a burn is literally "'You're new now, but not for long,' Huff said, wiping his nose with the cuff of his shirt sleeve.
 'When I get done with you, punk, you're going to be used and abused.'"
 Huff destroys Luke's locker, and then scares him so bad he pees his pants.
 In the principal's office, Luke doesn't give Huff away even under intense interrogation.
 The principal tries everything: name-calling, threats, bribes, even talking to him in a demeaning baby voice because he wet his widdle diapa.
 Luke stays strong, and gets a new pair of pants to change into.
 This is when the real horror starts for Luke: the horror of committing a crime against fashion.
 The pants are plaid and tight and small, and the only era when that could have been in a fashion magazine was the 70's.

 Luke, in his state of not catching a break, runs into the 8-person jock/cheerleader group.
 He picks a fight with the four football players, and remembers his dad's supporting words: "Just keep on sailing, sailor."
 He fights with his eyes closed, and he totally tears the antagonists a few new ones.
 It describes in exquisite detail the damage he did to them, including broken fingers, pretty much ripping apart a couple people's faces, and dislocating a jock's shoulder.
-The cheerleader are grinning creepily and have blood on them and creepy stuff.
+The cheerleaders are grinning creepily and have blood on them and creepy stuff.

 At lunch, the nerds volunteer to sit with him, and he's asked on a date with this pretty girl named Ruby.
 Now I'm no expert, but I'm pretty sure that girls don't automatically fall for a kid who is ugly and kind of a psychopath.
 Maybe I'm wrong, though.